obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync on another device.md

 ## Prerequisites

 - An Obsidian account.
 If you don't have one, [sign up now](https://obsidian.md/account#mode=signup).
 - An active Obsidian Sync subscription.
-If you don't have one, subscribe from your [account page](https://obsidian.md/account).
+If you don't have one, subscribe from [your account dashboard](https://obsidian.md/account).
 - Sync enabled within the [[Core plugins]] settings.
 - Have created at least one [[Set up Obsidian Sync#Create a new remote vault|remote vault]].